-This interactive training was designed with funding from T Rowe Price to accompany the Teen Years Explained guide book.
-This guide book is available in English and in Spanish.
+This interactive training was designed with funding from T. Rowe Price to accompany the Teen Years Explained guide book.
+This guide book is available in English and Spanish.
 The focus of the training is to help parents, people who work with young people, service providers, and teachers better understand adolescent development and the active role that adults can play in supporting adolescents.

 If you are interested in learning more or scheduling a training please contact firstname.lastname@example.org or call 410 614 3953

 Topic areas that can be selected for a training:

 Brain and cognitive development are profoundly important for the transition from childhood to adulthood.
 This training explains biological changes that are happening in the brain and links these changes to adolescent thinking and behavior.
 Topics of focus include adolescent risk taking and decision making, including the role that adults can play in supporting healthy teen decision making.
 Participants practice using interactive communication skills to help an adolescent think through a decision.

 Social and Emotional Development

 During adolescence teens are becoming more aware of their own feelings and those of others.
 Trainers outline the components of social and emotional development, including the role adults and peers play.
 Key topics include recognizing and labeling emotions, empathy building, and peer relationships.
 Participants build their active listening skills during a role play activity.

 Identity exploration and formation is a significant part of adolescence.
 This training discusses self-concept and self-esteem in the context of teens trying on new identities.
 Participants are introduced to strategies that allow them to positively support this aspect of development.
 They practice a relaxation strategy to use while talking with adolescents, in order to create a safe place for conversations.